Late-game defensive stands key Cal's 20-14 win over UNLV – KION546

 Three times Cal drove to UNLV’s 10-yard line or deeper and didn’t get touchdowns.
 The Bears settled for two field goals and Plummer was intercepted on the third drive.

+“The goal, No. 1 , is to win the game, and it carries more weight than any other goal,” California coach Justin Wilcox said.
+“We also recognize where we need to be better.”

-After being held to minus-1 yard of offense in the first quarter last week against UC Davis, the Bears got off to a fast start Saturday and led 14-0 after the first.
-Plummer completed his first eight passes and consistently found open receivers against a UNLV secondary that also was called for pass interference three times in the game.
+After being held to minus-1 yard of offense in the first quarter last week against UC Davis, the Bears led 14-0 after the first on Saturday.
+Plummer completed his first eight passes and found open receivers against a UNLV secondary that also was called for pass interference three times in the game.

 Kyle Williams got UNLV on the board with an 11-yard touchdown catch on the first play of the second quarter, but Dario Longhetto’s 20-yard field goal gave Cal a 17-7 lead at halftime.